Search

 To process an employee’s data employers must meet one of the six lawful reasons for processing:

-• To protect vital interests of the data subject or another person
+• Vital Interests.
+To protect vital interests of the data subject or another person

-• Necessary for the purposes of the legitimate interests of the controller or a third party, unless these are overridden by the employee’s legitimate interests
+• Legitimate Interests.
+Necessary for the purposes of the legitimate interests of the controller or a third party, unless these are overridden by the employee’s legitimate interests

-Employers should have effective privacy notices in place which clearly explain the personal data they are holding, why they are keeping these records and remind employees of their GDPR rights.
-This also includes a privacy notice required for applicants.
+Employers should have effective privacy notices in place which clearly explain the personal data they are holding, why they are keeping these records and remind employees (and applicants) of their GDPR rights.
+Effective and accessible privacy notices will help employers to comply with their legal obligations as well as building trust with their employees.

-When implementing a new data collection system or process an employer should carry out a Data Protection Impact Assessment (DPIA) to balance the risks and ensure that the reason for processing this data outweighs the employee’s right to privacy.
+When implementing a new data collection system or process an employer should carry out a Data Protection Impact Assessment (DPIA) to balance the risks and ensure that the reason for processing data outweighs the employee’s right to privacy.
+A DPIA is an essential tool for employers, whereby they can show they are proactive in safeguarding employee data, especially as the landscape regarding data protection is ever-changing.

 Employers should have effective privacy notices in place which clearly explain the personal data they are holding, why they are keeping these records and remind employees of their GDPR rights.